Linus4/eldritchinstinct/eldritch-instinct-srd.md

 When a PC is in a favorable or in a particularly difficult situation and must make a save, don’t use a mechanical solution to make success more or less likely.
 Instead, limit or increase the risks and possible effects purely in the fictional world.

-### Armor

-Before calculating damage to HP, subtract the target's Armor value from the result of damage rolls.
-PCs can buy Heavy Leather Clothing which provides 1 point of armor, but occupies two inventory slots and is destroyed when the PC is critically wounded.

 ### Healing

 Resting for a few moments and having a drink of water restores lost HP.